Louis Auchincloss

 Louis Stanton Auchincloss (/ˈɔːkᵻŋklɒs/; September 27, 1917 – January 26, 2010) was an American lawyer, novelist, historian, and essayist.
 He is best known as a novelist who parlayed his experiences into books exploring the experiences and psychology of American polite society and old money.

+His dry, ironic works of fiction continue the tradition of Henry James and Edith Wharton, both of whom he much admired.
+Auchincloss told Ron Martinetti of American Legends website: "I have first editions of Edith Wharton around me as I write.
+I gave a hundred of her letters that I collected over the years to Yale.
+Her prose is as lucid and polished as any in American fiction.
+I admire James enormously.
+There is not a word of his I haven’t read.
+[James] is the great American writer of all time."

-His dry, ironic works of fiction continue the tradition of Henry James and Edith Wharton.
-He wrote his novels initially under the name Andrew Lee, the name of an ancestor who cursed any descendant who drank or smoked.
+Mr. Auchincloss wrote his novels initially under the name Andrew Lee, the name of an ancestor who cursed any descendant who drank or smoked.

 Early life

-Born in Lawrence, New York, Auchincloss was the son of Priscilla Dixon (née Stanton) and Joseph Howland Auchincloss.
+Born in Lawrence, New York, Louis was the son of Priscilla Dixon (née Stanton) and Joseph Howland Auchincloss.
 His brother was Howland Auchincloss and his paternal grandfather, John Winthrop Auchincloss, was the brother of Edgar Stirling Auchincloss (father of James C. Auchincloss) and Hugh Dudley Auchincloss (father of Hugh D. Auchincloss, Jr.).

 He grew up among the privileged people about whom he would write, although, as he put it, "There was never an Auchincloss fortune ... each generation of Auchincloss men either made or married its own money".

 He attended St. Bernard's School, Groton School and Yale University, where he was editor of the Yale Literary Magazine.
 Although he did not complete his undergraduate studies at Yale, he was admitted to and attended law school at the University of Virginia.
 He graduated in 1941 and was admitted to the New York bar the same year.

 Career

 Auchincloss was an associate at Sullivan & Cromwell from 1941 to 1951 (with an interruption for war service from 1942 to 1945 in the United States Navy during World War II, which might have inspired his 1947 novel The Indifferent Children).
-He applied to join the Naval Reserve as an intelligence specialist on December 4, 1940 and was appointed as a lieutenant on December 1, 1942.
+He applied to join the Naval Reserve as an intelligence specialist on December 4, 1940, and was appointed as a lieutenant on December 1, 1942.

 After taking a break to pursue full-time writing, Auchincloss returned to working as a lawyer, first as an associate (1954–58) and then as a partner (1958–86) at Hawkins, Delafield and Wood in New York City as a wills and trusts attorney, while writing at the rate of a book a year.